hellochick/ICNet-tensorflow/README.md

   We provide both training and inference code in this repo.
 The pre-trained models we provided are converted from caffe weights in [Official Implementation](https://github.com/hszhao/ICNet).

+## News (2018.10.22 updated):
+  Now you can try ICNet on your own image online using [ModelDepot live demo](https://modeldepot.io/hellochick/icnet)!

 ## Table Of Contents
 - [Environment Setup](#environment)
 - [Download Weights](#download-weights)